Siddharth-94/Mobile-Price-Range-Prediction/README.md

 # Mobile-Price-Range-Prediction
-This is a Supervised ML Project where we use the classification algorithms to make predictions on the target variable.
+This is a Supervised ML Project where we use classification algorithms to make predictions on the target variable.

 # Project Summary